pschool-in/curriculum/content/grammar/right-word_2.md

 I *shall* go to the party next week.
 Sarah *should* be taking care of her health.
 You *should* have seen the sunrise this morning, it was beautiful!

+*shall* I pick you up from airport?
+I *should* get more sleep at night.
+The school *shall*  provide free Laptop for Merit students.
+All *should* obey Traffic Rules.
+I *shall* call you back after I finish this class.
 ```

 ## will vs would